In this article:

 Adjustments for Inflation

-- If you are below the full retirement age, your Social Security benefit will be reduced by $1 for every $2 you earn over the applicable annual limit, which is $18,960 for 2021.
+If you're below full retirement age, your Social Security benefit will be reduced by $1 for every $2 you earn over the annual limit, which is $21,240 for 2023.

-- If you have reached full retirement age, your benefit will be reduced by $1 for every $3 you earn over and above the applicable annual limit, which is $50,520 for 2021.
+If you've reached full retirement age, your benefit will be reduced by $1 for every $3 you earn over and above the annual limit, which is $56,520 for 2023

-The SSA recommends you check your Social Security statement annually to track how future benefits may change with shifts in your earnings and in the national economy.
-Consider checking your Social Security statement and your credit reports annually, as part of a yearly financial health review.
+The Social Security Administration recommends visiting your account page annually to check your progress and see how your earnings and any cost-of-living adjustments are affecting your projected benefits.
+You may want to review your Social Security statement and check your credit reports annually, as part of a yearly financial health review.